 Today's Bible Reading: Mark 6

 53 When they had crossed over, they landed at Gennesaret and anchored there.
 54 As soon as they got out of the boat, people recognized Jesus.
 55 They ran throughout that whole region and carried the sick on mats to wherever they heard he was.
 56 And wherever he went--into villages, towns or countryside--they placed the sick in the marketplaces.
 They begged him to let them touch even the edge of his cloak, and all who touched it were healed.
 (Mark 6:53-56)

 Thinking and Reflecting

-How would you answer the question of today's devotional?
+How would you answer the question in the title of today's devotional?
 Would the activities of your life support your answer or deny your answer?
 How far would you go to have Jesus as a part of your life?
 What would you give; what would you be willing to give up?
-With which group would Jesus identify you-the lack of faith folks in his home town (6:1-6), the sent followers (6:6-13), the suffering preacher (6:14-29), the doubting followers who do not see how it can be done (6:30-44), the fearful followers in the boat (6:45-52), or the genuine seekers (6:53-56)?
+With which group would Jesus identify you--the 'lack of faith' folks in his home town (6:1-6), the sent followers (6:6-13), the suffering preacher (6:14-29), the doubting followers who do not understand how the challenge can be met (6:30-44), the fearful followers in the boat (6:45-52), or the genuine seekers (6:53-56)?

 Father God, in Jesus' name and by his power we want to follow Him more closely.
 We want to overcome the doubts and faith challenges of our lives.
 We want to go forth powerfully in His power.
 Increase our faith, especially in the face of fear.
 Again, we ask these things in Jesus' name, Amen.